-Violence against women and girls (VAWG) is the umbrella term used to describe a range of violent and abusive acts and behaviours, which are predominantly, but not exclusively, directed against women and girls.
+Violence Against Women and Girls (VAWG) is the umbrella term used to describe a range of violent and abusive acts and behaviours, which are predominantly, but not exclusively, directed against women and girls.
 This term is used to describe abuse against all genders but highlights the disproportionate impact on women and girls.

-Locally and nationally, we have adopted the United Nations definition of VAWG, which defines it as:
+Locally and nationally, we have adopted the United Nations definition of VAWG, which defines VAWG as:

 "Any act of gender-based violence that results in, or is likely to result in, physical, sexual, or mental harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life."
-(United Nations.
-Declaration on the elimination of violence against women.
-New York: UN, 1993)
+1